davidmeunier79/skullTo3d/docs/command.rst

 * -sub (-subjects), -ses (-sessions), -acq (-acquisions), -rec (-reconstructions) allows to specifiy a subset of the BIDS dataset respectively to a range of subjects, session, acquision types and reconstruction types.
 The arguments can be listed with space seperator. **Note** if not specified, the full BIDS dataset will be processed

 * -mask allows to specify a precomputed binary mask file (skipping brain extraction).
-The bets usage of this option if precomputing the pipeline till brain_extraction_pipe, modify by hand the mask and use the mask for segmentation.
-Better if only one subject*session is specified.
+The best usage of this option is: precomputing the pipeline till brain_extraction_pipe, modify by hand the mask and use the mask for segmentation.
+Better if only one subject*session is specified (one file is specified at a time...).

 **Warning: the mask should be in the same space as the data.
 And only works with -soft ANTS so far**